A feature-packed and easy-to-use thermometer that our baby and kids expert notes can be used for children of any age.

 Readings may be slightly lower than actual temperature.

 The backlight makes everything easy to read.
-Has two different settings for both head and ear readings.
+Has 2 different settings for both head and ear readings.
 Can be used on adults as well as children.
 Comes with a carrying pouch.
 Utilizes infrared technology.
 Has a great price point for how well it works.

 The battery cover can slide off pretty easily.

-Accurate and easy to use for children of all ages, as it registers temperatures quickly once placed in the ear.
+Accurate and easy to use for children of all ages, as it registers temperatures quickly once it's placed in the ear.
 Large screen is vivid and easy to read, and it lights up for use in low-light settings.
 Brand is often recommended by pediatricians.

 Age Precision feature comes with a learning curve.